nghian95/eCommerceStoreProject/README.md

     - Create Product Landing page
         - Be able to upload images as admin
-        - See multiple images of the same product
     - Explore dropdown menus (i.e. for CategoryId when adding product)
     - Create Pages
     - Create sessions that store user info.